recursion-ninja/bv-little/README.md

 #### Benchmarks

-The benchmarks provide an empirical check for the asymptotic complexity of data structure operations and also provide easy metrics for detecting performance regressions.
+The benchmarks provide an empyrical check for the asymptotic complexity of data structure operations and also provide easy metrics for detecting performance regressions.

 The `Benchmaks.hs` file contains these metrics.
 It can be run by invoking any of the following commands: